samblenny/txtseq/README.md

    processed by a different function or state branch, it will rewind the file's cursor position by one byte using the `f.seek(rewind)` idiom.

-   I re-built the parser in this style to reduce memory use and fragmentation after I repeatedly ran out of memory with my initial attempts that relied more on python string methods.
-For the same reason, I call `gc.collect()` *a lot*, which slows down the parsing time substantially.
-But, it is very effective at avoiding memory errors.
-The goal is to leave as much RAM as I can available to buffer the MIDI note data created by the sequencer.

 4. Parsing of note pitch and duration for staff lines happens in the `parse_staff()` function of [`txtseq/staff.py`](txtseq/staff.py).